Gernott/mask/Documentation/Contentelements/Index.rst

    The Multi Step Wizard

-After you have finished defining the label and the key, click finish and the Mask Builder will opened.
+After you have finished defining the label and the key, click finish and the Mask Builder will open.
 By default the tab `Fields` will be opened.

 .. figure:: ../Images/ContentelementsManual/MaskBuilder.png